diekgait/translateyoutube/README.md

 **client_secrets_file**
 Here you need to fill in the name of your Youtube API Oauth authentication credential file(json) which you aquired in 1.2.
 This file should be put in same the same folder as the script.
-> client_secrets_file = 'client_secret_xxxxxxxxxxxx-53fdqpkxt7oxi0bhhb4n3it06e07pb6d.apps.googleusercontent.com.json'
+`client_secrets_file = 'client_secret_xxxxxxxxxxxx-53fdqpkxt7oxi0bhhb4n3it06e07pb6d.apps.googleusercontent.com.json'`

 **deeplkey**
 Here you need to enter your Deepl API authentication key which you aquired in 1.1.
-> deeplkey='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'
+`deeplkey='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'`

 ### Everytime variables

 **youtubevideo**
 Here you need to fill in the YouTube video ID.
 This id can be derived from the video url.
-They are the bold characters from this example: \https://www.youtube.com/watch?v=**fregObNcHC8**
+They are the bold characters from this example: www.youtube.com<n/>/watch?v=**fregObNcHC8**
-> youtubevideo = 'fregObNcHC8'
+`youtubevideo = 'fregObNcHC8'`

 **outputlanguages**
 Here you choose the output languages you want to the video to be translated into.
 These languages have to be supported to DeepL ofcourse.
 At his time of writing (August 2020) these languages are supported: